Choi702/book_app/README.md

 Contributor for this Lab11
 Klace Koch navigated while Jae Choi drove for this lab assignment

+"Big shout out to Brandon Gonzalez for helping with feature 3, the last part in rendering.
+We were missing minor code and some syntax error and he helped correct those issue to get feature 3 rendering working"

 Lab 11 EJS Feature 1
 Number and name of feature: Feature 1 task 1 -6